brandiegriffin83/ITAI-4370-Course-Portfolio/Modules/Module-11-6G-Vision-and-AI-Native-Networks/README.md

 ---

-# Course Materials
+## Course Materials

 - Module 11 Presentation
 - Module 11 Quiz

 ---

-# Module Summary
+## Module Summary

 This module explored the future of wireless communications by introducing AI-native networks and the expected capabilities of 6G technologies.
-I learned how Artificial Intelligence will become fully integrated into future communication systems, allowing networks to automatically optimize performance, improve reliability, and support new applications that require faster speeds and lower latency.
+I learned how Artificial Intelligence will become fully integrated into future communication systems, allowing networks to automatically optimize performance, improve reliability, and support new applications that require faster speeds, lower latency, and greater connectivity than current 5G networks.

+I also explored several emerging technologies expected to play important roles in future communication systems, including:

+- Terahertz Communications
+- Reconfigurable Intelligent Surfaces (RIS)
+- Federated Learning
+- Digital Twin Networks
+- Intent-Based Networking
+- Direct-to-Device Satellite Communications

 ---

-# Quiz
+## Quiz

-## Module 11 Knowledge Assessment
+### Module 11 Knowledge Assessment

-The Module 11 quiz evaluated my understanding of 6G concepts, AI-native networks, and the future direction of wireless communications.
+The Module 11 Quiz evaluated my understanding of 6G concepts, AI-native networks, and the future direction of wireless communications.
 Completing the quiz reinforced the knowledge gained from the course materials and demonstrated my understanding of emerging communication technologies.

+---

-### Skills Demonstrated
+## Skills Developed

 - Understanding of 6G Networks
 - AI-Native Network Concepts